Clay

 INCI: Bentonite

-Solubility Insoluble (swells in water)
+Solubility Insoluble (suspension)

 Overview